scottopolis/sb-app-integration/README.md

 - `$_POST['username']` or `$_SERVER['PHP_AUTH_USER']` (not all servers accept authentication headers)
 - `$_POST['password']` or `$_SERVER['PHP_AUTH_PW']` (not all servers accept authentication headers)

+**Be sure to change the security passphrase in class-wpapi-login.php, preferably a hash of some sort.**

 If a valid username, password, and security phrase is sent, a json success message will be returned that you can use in your app:

 	$return = array(